mariklad/restoring_human_agency/README.md

  ### 4. Install additional plugins
 Download Robot Components from the package manager in your Rhino or from Food4Rhino.

+Download the plugin FOX from food4rhino (https://www.food4rhino.com/en/app/fox).
+Once downloaded in grasshoper go to File> Components Folder and then copy all the files from the downloaded folder of FOX to your Components folder.

 Restart Rhino.

 You are all setup!